Near Woodside in San Mateo County, California — The American West (Pacific Coastal)

 Erected 1952 by Board of Supervisors of San Mateo County in Cooperation with the San Mateo County Historical Association (June 8, 1952).
 (Marker Number 478.)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Chinese Walls (approx. half a mile away); Folger Stable c.1905 (approx. half a mile away); Town of Searsville (approx. 0.6 miles away); Our Lady of the Wayside Hallidie Tramway (approx. 2 miles away); Woodside Store (approx. 2.1 miles away); Portola Primary School (approx. 2.2 miles away); St. Denis Church and Cemetery (approx. 2.3 miles away).
-Click for a list of all markers in Woodside.
+The Chinese Walls (approx. half a mile away); Folger Stable c.1905 (approx. half a mile away); Town of Searsville Our Lady of the Wayside (approx. 1.9 miles away); Hallidie Tramway (approx. 2 miles away); Woodside Store (approx. 2.1 miles away); Portola Primary School (approx. 2.2 miles away); St. Denis Church and Cemetery (approx. 2.3 miles away).
+Touch for a list and map of all markers in Woodside.

 Regarding First Saw Mill.
 This site is a California Registered Historical Landmark (No. 478).

 Categories. • Industry & Commerce • Landmarks • Notable Places •

 More.
 Search the internet for First Saw Mill.